FAQ

 What is the State Government’s role?

-Child and Parent Centres are a State Government initiative that sees the Department of Education, Department of Health, Department of Local Government and Communities, Department for Child Protection and Family Support, and Department of the Premier and Cabinet working together to support families with young children.
+Child and Parent Centres are a State Government initiative led by the Department of Education, working collaboratively with the non-government community services sector and the Departments of Health and Communities to support families with young children.

-Each centre will provide programs and services from a special building on or near the school site.
+Each centre provides programs and services from a building located on or near a school site.

-Who coordinates the service of the Child and Parent Centres?
+Who coordinates the services of the Child and Parent Centres?

 Each Child and Parent Centre is operated by a non-government organisation in partnership with the Department of Education.
 They employ a coordinator who works with parents, schools and the local community.

-The non-government organisations have been selected because they have a great deal of experience and expertise in providing programs, services, and advice for families with young children.
+The non-government organisations have been selected because they have experience and expertise in providing programs, services, and advice for families with young children.

 Together with principals, Child and Parent Centre coordinators work with government agencies, community organisations and local groups so families get the services and support they most need.